kera-cudmore/seaside-sewing/README.md

 #### **Project Goals**

-Seaside Sewing is a Business to Consumer (B2C) ecommerce site.
+Seaside Sewing is a Business to Consumer (B2C) e-commerce site.

 The sites primary audience will be people who have a love of sewing and quilting.
-It will cater to a range of sewists from beginners through to experts, by selling a range of items over different price points.
+It will cater to a range of sewers from beginners through to experts, by selling a range of items over different price points.
 Seaside Sewing aims to allow customers to purchase all their requirements for their projects on one website.

 ### Scope Plane